jzmnd/myfunctions/README.md

 #My Functions Module

-Some useful functions by Jeremy Smith
+Some useful scientific and file processing functions by Jeremy Smith

 Function List:
 --------------